andboson/ab-go/README.md

 You can use:

 - File with post data strings
-- File with urls string
+- File with urls strings
 - Headers file
 - Realtime stats
 - Send result to Slack